DA: Man innocent in case tied to ex-cop charged in raid

 Steven Mallet had pleaded guilty in 2009 to a drug charge and was sentenced to 10 months in jail.

-Mallet along with his brother, Otis Mallet, were both arrested in 2008 by Gerald Goines, who had testified he had brought crack cocaine from the siblings.
+Mallet along with his brother, Otis Mallet, were both arrested in 2008 by Gerald Goines, who had testified he had bough t crack cocaine from the siblings.
 Otis Mallet was sentenced to eight years in prison and later paroled.

 Earlier this month, Otis Mallet was declared innocent by a judge after his attorneys and prosecutors agreed that Goines had lied during his trial about buying drugs from the brothers and had failed to provide evidence that would have helped their case.